Chinese tin producers jump on the cutback bandwagon: Andy Home

 China is the world’s largest tin producer and the nine entities that have pledged to cut output account for around 80 percent of the country’s output and 40 percent of global output, according to industry body ITRI.

-The 17,000 tonne cutbacks would represent a 12 percent drop from 2015 production levels and are equivalent to 4-5 percent of global output.
+The 17,000 ton cutbacks would represent a 12 percent drop from 2015 production levels and are equivalent to 4-5 percent of global output.

 But, as with similar coordinated cutbacks announced in other parts of the Chinese metals sector, these ones are in essence a cry for central government help.